Victoria Independent School District

 Victoria Independent School District is a public school district based in Victoria, Texas, United States.

-VISD serves the city of Victoria and the unincorporated community of McFaddin.
+VISD serves the city of Victoria, the Quail Creek census-designated place, portions of the Inez CDP, and the unincorporated community of McFaddin.
 Middle and high school students from the community of Nursery may choose between Victoria ISD or Cuero Independent School District.

 In 2009, the school district was rated "academically acceptable" by the Texas Education Agency.